Human Technologies is the centrepiece of the ways in which we continue to change education for the better at ICHK.

 The programme has been developed and refined over the past five years and is followed by students from Years 7-10 every week.

 It suggests that what makes us smart is not our brains in themselves, but the fact that our brains – and the thinking they generate – are able to benefit from the accumulated wisdom of our peers and forebears.

 In this view, language is a technology, mathematics is a technology, the scientific method is a technology.
 So, too, are conversational skills, giving constructive feedback, ‘selling’ a presentation to an audience and knowing how to enthuse people as a leader.
 Handwriting is a technology, the ‘rules’ of good graphic design are a technology.
 Fashion is a technology to promote identity and money is a technology to promote trade.
 Mindfulness is a technology for mental health and enjoyable physical activity a technology for bodily health.

-The Human Technologies curriculum engages with all these topics and more in entertaining, provocative and accessible ways.
+Our HT curriculum engages with all these topics and more in entertaining, provocative and accessible ways.
 It encourages students to think critically about which technologies they want to use and how they might use them to best advantage.
 And, equally, to identify which technologies they would like to leave well alone and how to go about developing the self-confidence to act on their decisions.